about credit scores

 What’s the Big Deal?

 No matter which scoring model lenders use, it pays to have a great credit score.
 Your credit score affects whether you get credit or not, and how high your interest rate will be.
-Whether you are dealing with a mortgage banker, mortgage broker, or any mortgage company, a better score will result in a lower interest rate.
+Whether you are dealing with a mortgage banker, mortgage broker, or any mortgage company, a better score will result in a competitive interest rate.

 The difference in the interest rates offered to a person with a score of 520 and a person with a 720 score is 4.36 percentage points, according to Fair Isaac’s Web site.
 On a $100,000, 30-year mortgage, that difference would cost more than $110,325 extra in interest charges, according to Bankrate.com’s mortgage calculator.
 The difference in the monthly payment alone would be about $307.